 In connection with the 2016 Annual Incentive Plan, the Compensation Committee noted that the Company did not achieve the requisite performance needed to exceed the threshold levels associated with payout under the plan.
 While the Company did exceed the threshold performance required for net sales, the Company failed to achieve threshold performance with respect to adjusted earnings per share and adjusted EBITDA; accordingly, the Compensation Committee concluded that there would be no awards to the NEOs under the 2016 Annual Incentive Plan.
 In addition, in connection with the 2015-2016 LTIP, the Compensation Committee evaluated the Company's net sales and adjusted EBITDA achievement during the two-year performance period for fiscal years 2015 and 2016 and noted that the Company had exceeded its net sales performance target but did not achieve target performance in connection with the adjusted EBITDA performance measure.
-Based on the Company's failure to achieve target performance in connection with the 2015-2016 LTIP, the Compensation Committee determined not to make any additional awards in connection with the 2015-2016 LTIP.
+Based on the Company's failure to achieve target performance in connection with the adjusted EBITDA performance measure along with Mr. Simon's recommendation that there should be no additional awards made in connection with the 2015-2016 LTIP, the Compensation Committee determined not to make any additional awards in connection with the 2015-2016 LTIP.